 Our capital expenditures mainly consisted of expenditures on acquisitions of property, plant and equipment for its operations.
-The Group incurred capital expenditures of approximately ¥322 million for the Year (FY2018: ¥2,316 million), majority of which came from freehold land, buildings, leasehold improvements and equipment and tools for our pachinko halls.
-The capital expenditure were financed by net proceeds from the Share Offer (defined below) and the Group's internal funds.
+The Group incurred capital expenditures of approximately ¥1,007 million for the Year (FY2019: ¥322 million), the majority of which came from additions of leasehold improvements and equipment and tools for our pachinko halls, as well as the acquisition of Tower City Parking Court as investment properties.
+Our capital expenditures were financed by bank loans, net proceeds from the Share Offer and the Group's internal funds.